TheRealKeutu/MyAVToolbox/README.md

-# RackTools
+# MyAvToolbox

-**RackTools** is an application for AV technicians, bringing together practical tools for staging, cabling, power calculations, and more.
+**MyAvToolbox** is an application for AV technicians, bringing together practical tools for staging, cabling, power calculations, and more.

 ## Key Features